-Let me assure you that there is nothing to be terrified about with your twin pregnancy, as with the correct care, management and monitoring you should feel informed, cared for and supported at all stages of your pregnancy.
+Let me assure you that there is nothing to be terrified about, as with the correct twin pregnancy care, management and monitoring you should feel informed, cared for and supported at all stages of your pregnancy.
 It’s such an exciting time!

 One of the most essential things for you to do in the early stages of your pregnancy is to ensure you are receiving the best possible care for you and your babies.

 All twin pregnancies are considered a high-risk pregnancy so your midwife or GP is REQUIRED to recommend that the responsibility for your care be transferred to an obstetrician or a high-risk pregnancy specialist/team at your nearest hospital as soon as you discover you are having twins.

 Your babies are far too precious to take any risks so insist on this if it is not suggested or discussed.

 You will have the option of maintaining your relationship with your midwife under a shared care arrangement, but the specialist will become clinically responsible for your care throughout your pregnancy.
 You can read more about choosing a twin pregnancy care team here.